movestore/SegmentPlot-Raster/README.md

 ### Artefacts
 none

-### Parameters
+### Settings
 `Choose a raster grid size in `: Number of grid cells for the x- as well as y-axis of the raster plot.
 Only quadratic plots allowed.

 ### Null or error handling:
-**Parameter `Choose a raster grid size in `:** The default grid size is 50,000.
+**Setting `Choose a raster grid size in `:** The default grid size is 50,000.
 If this value does not fit the data, usually only one giant grid cell is determiend, a warning is given.
 If the grid size is too large, the analyses might take a very long time.

 **Data:** For the use in further Apps, the input data set is returned.